MCDevKit/cmcc-docs/json-templating-engine/merge-operations.md

 }
 ```

-### Prepending values
+### Prepending Values

-We can add a `^` prefix to the key, to prepend the value of the key, instead of appending it.
+Add a `^` prefix to the key to prepend the value of the key instead of appending it.

 ```json
 {